You Got Served: Plot

 At the Big Bounce Competition, many crews impress the judges in the qualifying rounds, including Wade's crew.
-Liyah talks with Mr. Rad about David and Elgin's problems, and Mr. Rad reveals that he has already taken care of the situation with Emerald (it is not revealed what he did exactly to fix it, he only mentions that he and his LAPD friend Mr. Chuck "took care of that already").
-David's crew is eliminated after two slip-ups, while Elgin's crew makes it to the finals.
+Liyah talks with Mr. Rad about David and Elgin's problems, and Mr. Rad reveals that he has already taken care of the situation with Emerald as he put a call in to his friend at the LAPD, Mr. Chuck.
+Mr. Rad tells Liyah that the duo will need to work out their problems or Wade will win the competition and effectively beat them again.
+As this conversation is happening, David's crew is eliminated after two slip-ups, while Elgin's crew makes it to the finals.

 David and Liyah are then in a diner talking about David being eliminated from the competition.
 Rashann runs in to tell them that Lil Saint has been shot and they need to find Rico to tell him the news and head to the hospital.
 At the hospital, the crew finds out that Lil Saint has died after being shot in a drive-by.
 The next day, Rico tells Elgin that they should reunite the crew in honor of Lil' Saint.
 David arrives a few minutes later, asked by Liyah to try to end the feud, but explains that by the rules of the competition, they must compete with their initial crews and are not allowed to add members.
 David and Elgin still refuse to forgive each other.

 Elgin's crew, renamed "The Lil' Saints", compete at the Big Bounce finals, hosted by Wade Robson and Lil' Kim.
 After multiple crews perform their routine, the winner is revealed to be a tie between "The Lil' Saints" and "Wade's Crew".
 Both crews refuse a tie, and Lil' Kim (advised by Mr. Rad), declares a head-to-head battle competition, with no rules.
 The no-rules effect allows other people to join the battling crews.
-David asks to join Elgin's crew, and although Elgin initially refuses, Rico responds by saying "Look, it's either David and all of us, or it's none of us".
+David asks to join Elgin's crew, and although Elgin initially refuses, Rico reasons with Elgin by saying they can’t win without David.
 Elgin then forgives and allows David on his team.

 They battle Wade's crew, dedicating the battle to Lil' Saint, and win after receiving the crowd's loudest approval.
 Elgin gives his blessing for David and Liyah to be together.
 Wade and Max confront the winners saying that David and Elgin got lucky by winning.
-David replies, "Y'all just mad, 'cause today, YOU suckas got served."
-As the crowd chants 'served', Wade and Max leave in shame, David and Elgin celebrate their victory with their friends and family while holding their $50,000 check.
+David replies, "Y'all just mad, 'cause today, you suckas got served."
+As the crowd chants "served", Wade and Max leave in shame and David and Elgin celebrate their victory with their friends and family while holding their $50,000 check.